phaserjs/phaser/README.md

 * Added Input.pollRate - this lets you limit how often Pointer events are handled (0 = every frame, 1 = every other frame, etc)
 * Renamed the 'init' function to 'preload'.
 It now calls load.start automatically.
 * Entire framework updated for TypeScript 0.9.1 - what a mammoth amount of work that was!
 Sorry but not backward compatible.
+* Added CanvasUtils class, including ability to set image rendering, add a canvas to the dom and other handy things.

 V0.9.6